The U.S. dollar’s value is set to get diluted by another $1.9 trillion.

 Since peaking 7 months ago at over $2,000/oz, gold has trekked lower in a large corrective pattern.
 That correction is now getting long in the tooth, assuming as we do that it’s occurring within the context of a larger, structural bull market.

 Silver, meanwhile, is seeing a huge positive divergence via the physical versus the paper markets.
 Robust physical bullion buying by investors continues to defy lackluster paper price moves.

-Bullion dealers have been absolutely slammed with demand for coins, bars, and rounds this year – draining available inventories in the process.
+Bullion dealers have been slammed with demand for coins, bars, and rounds this year – draining available inventories in the process.
 While Money Metals is still well stocked, many other dealers are nearly wiped out or are quoting month-long delays on many items.

-Availability has actually improved some since the height of February’s buying frenzy.
+Availability has improved some since the height of February’s buying frenzy.
 However, scarcity-driven premiums on popular products such as Silver Eagles remain elevated.